sftinc/node-swarm/README.md

 npm run data
 ```

 Shows how to use shared data context between agents and tools.
 Demonstrates updating user information and accessing data in agent instructions.
-Teaches data management, Result class usage, and dynamic instructions.
+Teaches data management, Data class usage, and dynamic instructions.

 Each example builds on the previous one, introducing new concepts while maintaining the core agent-swarm functionality.